 - All consultants participate in an orientation held before fall classes begin.

 - New consultants complete a one-credit academic course called WRT 306: Seminar for New Consultants.
 In this course, consultants continue to hone their tutoring skills & also read research and theory related to composing processes, responding to writing, and writing center pedagogy.

-- New consultants meet in small mentoring groups twice monthly.
+- New consultants meet in small mentoring groups weekly.

 - All consultants attend a number of Professional Development workshops, seminars, or presentations throughout the academic year.
 Each event is focused on a specific tutoring situation or topic and are a way of helping consultants learn new and more effective ways of doing their work.

 - New consultants are observed during their first semester of work so the Director and Lead Consultants can mentor them more effectively.